 Does Waypoints Counseling accept insurance?

 Yes!
-Waypoints Counseling accepts the following insurances: BCBS PPO, BCBS HMO (Magellan), United/Optum, Cigna, Amerigroup (Medicaid), Superior HealthPlans (Medicaid), FirstCare Star Medicaid, FirstCare Health Plans, and Medicare.
-If your insurance is not accepted at this clinic, you can be provided with a document to submit to your insurance for full or partial reimbursement for out-of-network therapy benefits.
+Waypoints Counseling accepts the following insurances: BCBS PPO, BCBS HMO (Magellan), United/Optum, Cigna, Amerigroup (Medicaid), Superior HealthPlans (Medicaid), FirstCare Star Medicaid, FirstCare Health Plans, Group and Pension Administrators/Molina Health Care, and Medicare.
+If your insurance is not accepted at this clinic, you can be provided with a document to submit to your insurance for possible full or partial reimbursement for out-of-network therapy benefits.
 A sliding fee scale is also available for those who qualify.

 My insurance only covers a few sessions.
 Can I make progress in a short period of time

 Yes.
 There are often times when insurance plans will allow a prescribed number of sessions.
 In those cases, Waypoints Counseling will employ Solution-Focused treatment which would focus on how to make changes in a short amount of time to meet the goal you have for yourself.

 What if I don’t have insurance?

 If you do not have insurance and are unable to afford the session fees, Waypoints Counseling does offer a sliding fee scale.
 Eligibility for this can be determined prior to the initial consultation so that you incur no scary financial surprises.
 Session fees are listed here as well.

 Is therapy like it is in Hollywood?
 Will it consist of years and years of just talking on the sofa?